jcduncan/TransactionalEmails/README.md

+#Current Hiccups
+- Still unsure how to send mart emails without giving financial information.
+I may call them to get their help.
+- Others

 #What are Transactional Emails?
 Any email sent to one person as a result of an action taken by the user - including automated notifications like welcome emails, shipping notices, order confirmations, password reminders, purchase reciepts, etc - basically anthing that isn't a bulk blast.
 The emails provide feedback, making sure users know that transactions have been processed.